4d/docs/docs/Desktop/building.md

 #### Allow connection of Silicon Mac clients

-To allow macOS clients to connect to a Server application built on Windows, you must first build a client application (on macOS) for Apple Silicon and Intel first, then use the [generated compiled structure](#generated-files) of that client application when building the Windows Server.
+To allow Apple Silicon clients to connect to a Server application built on Windows, you must first build a client application (on macOS) for Apple Silicon and Intel first, then use the [generated compiled structure](#generated-files) of that client application when building the Windows Server.

 ![](assets/en/Desktop/allow-mac-clients.png)